Nike's Happy Pineapple Collection

 More and more sneaker brands are turning to vegan leather alternatives.

 Nike and Adidas aren't the only big brands transitioning to plant-based leathers.
-Earlier this month, Gucci released three vegan sneaker styles, comprised of bio-based polyurethane made from wheat and corn, viscose, and wood pulp compounds derived from sustainably-managed forests, according to LiveKindly.
+In 2021, Gucci released three vegan sneaker styles, comprised of bio-based polyurethane made from wheat and corn, viscose, and wood pulp compounds derived from sustainably-managed forests, according to LiveKindly.

 Less than a week prior, Vans also launched a new collection called Eco Theory, according to LiveKindly.
 It emulates classic styles such as the Authentic, Slip-On, Sk8-Hi, and Style 36.
 Each is made from certified organic cotton, cork-lined Ultracush footbeds, as well as hemp fiber-based laces, and ethically and sustainably sourced rubber, instead of the usual petroleum-based rubber.